Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Numerical Experiments

 \subsubsection{Scalability Benchmark}

-To quantify the solver's robustness and scalability, we evaluated it on randomized, obstacle-cluttered environments.
-We reduced the temporal horizon to $N=40$ to test a coarser resolution.
-We generated a batch of $B=1000$ trajectories, each initialized with noise and tasked with navigating around three randomly placed spherical obstacles (radii $1.0$ to $2.0$ m).
-A trajectory is considered successfully solved if it meets three strict criteria: the mean dynamics violation is strictly below $10^{-2}$, obstacle penetration is under $10^{-3}$ m, and the combined boundary condition error is less than $0.1$.
-Under these rigorous thresholds, the solver achieved a 93.9\% success rate, maintaining a low average dynamics defect of $0.007$.
+We evaluate the solver's robustness in randomized, obstacle-cluttered environments using a coarse temporal horizon ($N=40$).
+A batch of $B=1000$ noise-initialized trajectories is generated to navigate three random spherical obstacles (radii $1.0$ to $2.0$~m).
+Success is defined by three criteria: mean dynamics violation $< 10^{-2}$, obstacle penetration $< 10^{-3}$~m, and combined boundary condition error $< 0.1$.
+Under these thresholds, the solver achieves a 93.9\% success rate with an average dynamics defect of $0.007$.

-To assess computational efficiency, we benchmarked our GPU-native implementation against a highly optimized CPU baseline, which employs an iLQR algorithm distributed across 12 CPU cores via \texttt{multiprocessing} and \texttt{numba} JIT compilation.
-Evaluating batch sizes $B$ from 1 to 5000, \cref{tab:throughput} and \cref{fig:benchmark} illustrate the scaling performance.
-The CPU baseline's throughput saturates at approximately 24.6 Hz for large batches.
-Conversely, the GPU solver efficiently leverages massive parallelization via JAX's \texttt{vmap}, reaching a peak throughput of 101.1 Hz at $B=5000$.
-As detailed in the left panel of \cref{fig:utilization}, the solver maintains an active GPU utilization of 96.93\% during this highly dynamic agile flight task, effectively saturating the streaming multiprocessors.
-This yields a stable 4.1$\times$ speedup over the fully utilized 12-core CPU architecture.
+To assess computational efficiency, we benchmark the GPU-native solver against a CPU baseline: a custom iLQR implementation featuring RK4 dynamics, finite-difference linearization, Levenberg-Marquardt regularization, clipped controls, and a backtracking line search.
+The baseline is accelerated via \texttt{numba} and parallelized across the Jetson AGX Orin's 12 CPU cores. \cref{tab:throughput} and \cref{fig:benchmark} illustrate scaling performance for batch sizes $B \in [1, 5000]$.
+The CPU throughput saturates near 24.6~Hz.
+Conversely, the GPU solver leverages JAX's \texttt{vmap} to reach a peak throughput of 101.1~Hz at $B=5000$, yielding a 4.1$\times$ speedup.
+Furthermore, the solver maintains 96.93\% active GPU utilization (\cref{fig:utilization}, left), effectively saturating the streaming multiprocessors.